azure-octo/dapr-apim-demo/README.md

 > To learn more about Kubernetes sidecar configuration see [Dapr docs](https://github.com/dapr/docs/blob/master/concepts/configuration/README.md#kubernetes-sidecar-configuration).

-For this demo we will use a pre-build Docker images of two applications: [gRPC Echo Service](https://github.com/mchmarny/dapr-demos/tree/master/grpc-echo-service) and [HTTP Event Subscriber Service](https://github.com/mchmarny/dapr-demos/tree/master/http-event-subscriber).
+For this demo we will use pre-build Docker images of two applications: [gRPC Echo Service](src/grpc-echo-service) and [HTTP Event Subscriber](src/http-event-subscriber).
 The Kubernetes deployment files for both of these are located here:

 * [k8s/echo-service.yaml](k8s/echo-service.yaml)
 * [k8s/event-subscriber.yaml](k8s/event-subscriber.yaml)